 The difference in costs in the Kilimanjaro routes

 The route you will be choosing to take you up Mount Kilimanjaro will determine the cost of the overall trip.
-Many routes differ by popularity, traffic on the route, length or duration of days on the route, the scenery, and difficulty.
+Many routes differ by popularity, traffic on the route, length or duration of days on the route, scenery, and difficulty.
 More scenic and longer routes are more expensive, they also happen to have fewer people plying their trails.

 How much is it to stay in Moshi?

-Moshi, the closest town to Mount Kilimanjaro offers a wide range of accommodation options, from cheap, shoe-string budget guest rooms to midrange to high-end and luxury lodge accommodation.
+Moshi, the closest town to Mount Kilimanjaro offers a wide range of accommodation options, from cheap, shoe-string budget guest rooms to midrange to high-end and luxury lodge accommodations.
 Dormitory beds could go for as cheap as $5 per night per person in hostels like the Kilimanjaro Backpackers hostel while luxury options would range between $100-$500 for hotels like the Kilimanjaro Wonders Hotel and other luxurious options.

 In the event of a mountain emergency, you will require sufficient travel insurance to cover you for all possibilities, including cancellation, lost luggage, and, most crucially, medical evacuation and treatment.